GGP1/GGP1.github.io/content/posts/cryptoeconomics.md

 The price of a cryptocurrency, like any economic asset, fluctuates based on **supply and demand**.
 The demand is generally led by the project that the cryptocurrency operates on and the team that is developing it.

 > Unlike fiat currencies they are not created out of thin air but require the miners to spend **scarce resources** like time and electricity for it.
-I will be writing an article about money, if Bitcoin can be considered money and comparing it with fiat and commodity currencies.
+Side note: I will be writing an article about money, if Bitcoin can be considered money and comparing it with fiat and commodity currencies.

 In some cases **the supply is fixed** to a certain amount to be reached at some point in time, making them predictable and scarce by definition, as well as eliminating monetary inflation after the date set.
 This is why the term **digital gold** is often used.